alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 # SQLAlchemy Postgres Big Id

 This is a library for making it easy to generate 64-bit BIGINT ids for Postgres tables in SQLAlchemy and Alembic.
+It is targeted for usage of SQLAlchemy ORM.

+Install this library once, and never worry about running out of IDs or painful ID type migrations ever again in your application!

 ## Features
 - Automatically takes care of generating the Postgres function, and sets up columns to use the function as the default value